Survey: More than half of American workers feel behind on their retirement savings

-Lane Gillespie is a writer for Bankrate, specializing in writing well-rounded financial content that answers readers' questions, regardless of where they are in their financial journey.
+Lane Gillespie is a former writer for Bankrate, who specialized in writing well-rounded financial content that answered readers' questions, regardless of where they are in their financial journey.
 Lane was a real estate and business journalist for three years, specializing in his hometown of Houston.

 He has been a journalist for a decade, with bylines appearing in Bisnow, the Houston Business Journal, the Houston Chronicle and more.
 He has a bachelor's degree in communications, specializing in journalism, from the University of Houston.